For Most College Savers, Prepaid 529 Plans Don't Make the Grade

 Because colleges' tuition rates vary and also increase at different rates, the certificates you buy are based on the current price ratio.
 For example, if you buy a $10,000 certificate today it may be worth 0.33 years of tuition at one school where current tuition is $30,000, and 0.25 years at another school where current tuition is $40,000, according to the Private College 529 Plan website.

 If the student decides not to go to one of the participating schools, you can either roll the certificates over to another sibling, or you could request a refund.
 The refund will be "adjusted based on the net performance of the Program Trust, subject to a maximum increase of 2% per year, and a maximum loss of 2% per year."
-So, your original contribution plus or minus 2% per year.
-(As I see it, this is a drawback.)
+As I see it, this is a drawback.
+It limits your losses in down years (to -2%), but severely caps the potential upside you could receive by investing in a traditional 529 to only 2% per year.

 And the Bad